 THIRD PHASE: We focused on social media platforms and for the publication of the message to continually spread.
 We assisted applicants in the process of application and encouraged them to continue with the process, many needed special assistance which was provided in Spanish or English according to their needs.
 Our message went viral throughout Facebook groups, and pages related to: Universities, alumni associations in STEM fields, influences in the Latino and education field, and the ones that gathered Latinos from different nationalities and lived in the US.

 Our strategy was based on planning, creating, promoting and auditing the effectiveness of the new content in order to constantly find the best formulas to reach our audience.
 The information gathered, the theme development and the content are valuable assets for the Woodrow Wilson National Fellowship Foundation.
 The digital presence of the Foundation in the Hispanic market developed an continues to be a strong base for future Hispanic targeted campaigns.

 - More than 100 major Hispanic websites and print media published our press release and wrote articles based on it.
 All the publications linked to the new Hispanic targeted website (www.EducaWW.org)

 - Univision and Telefutura (mayor Hispanic TV stations) featured our publication through TV announcements for a period of three weeks.

 - An average of 35-45 phone calls and emails were received on a daily basis.

 - The message quickly spread across the nation and even received inquiries from Puerto Rico, Mexico and Chile.

-- The creation of digital assets, the use of a content marketing and optimization strategy will have an ongoing visibility withing the Hispanic market.
+- The creation of digital assets, the use of a content marketing and optimization strategy will have an ongoing visibility within the Hispanic market.

 Trackback from your site.